 As adjunct to diet and exercise, to improve glycemic control in adults with type 2 diabetes mellitus (T2DM).
 To reduce the risk of major adverse CV events (eg, CV death, non-fatal MI/stroke) in adults with T2DM and established CV disease.

 Not a substitute for insulin.
 Not for treating type 1 diabetes or diabetic ketoacidosis.
 Not studied in combination with prandial insulin.

 Give by SC inj in abdomen, thigh, or upper arm once daily.
 Initially 0.6mg/day for 1 week, then 1.2mg/day; may increase to 1.8mg/day.
 If >3 days elapsed since last dose, reinitiate at 0.6mg/day, then titrate.

 History (personal or family) of medullary thyroid carcinoma.
 Multiple endocrine neoplasia syndrome type 2.

-Concomitant insulin (insufficient data); administer as separate injections not adjacent to each other.
+Concomitant insulin; administer as separate injections not adjacent to each other.
 Hypoglycemia with sulfonylureas or insulin (consider reducing their doses).
-May affect absorption of other drugs (delayed gastric emptying).
-Monitor digoxin.
+May affect absorption of concomitant oral drugs (delayed gastric emptying); caution.

-Multi-dose, prefilled pen (3mL)—2, 3
+Multi-dose, pre-filled pens (3mL)—2, 3